Release Your App Update in a Staged Rollout

-The portal creates a new set of tabs for you.
-The General Information, Availability & Pricing, Images & Multimedia, Content Rating, and APK Files tabs are shown with green checkmarks to indicate that the required fields have been pre-filled with the information associated with your live app.
-The Description tab doesn't have a green check mark because the Release Notes field must be completed.
-When you add release notes and save the information, the tab will also have a green check mark.
+The console creates a new set of tabs for you.
+The App Information, Availability & Pricing, Images & Multimedia, Content Rating, and Other Information tabs are shown with green checkmarks to indicate that the required fields have been pre-filled with the information associated with your live app.
+The App Information tab doesn't have a green checkmark because the Release notes field must be completed.
+When you add release notes and save the information, the tab will also have a green checkmark.

 Update the information on all of the submission tabs to correspond with your new release.

-At the very least, update the Release notes field on the Description tab.
+Update the Release notes field on the App Information tab.
 Make other updates as needed for your new APK.
 For example, you might want to update image assets on the Images & Multimedia tab to correspond with your new release.

 Note that you cannot make updates to the Content Rating tab for a staged rollout.Understanding which tab updates are included in a staged rollout

-Any updates you make to metadata tabs aren't included in the staged rollout.
-(Metadata tabs refer to all submission information other than the APK file on the APK Files tab.)
+Any updates you make to metadata aren't included in the staged rollout.
+Metadata refers to all submission information other than the APK file.
 For example, updates to the description of image assets (made on the Images & Multimedia tab) won't be included.
 Users who receive the staged rollout would see the same images and description as shown in your live app.
 Only the APK file is pushed out during the staged rollout.

 Even though information on the metadata tabs isn't included, you should still update the information as appropriate when you first begin your staged rollout.
 Having complete information for your upcoming version can help the Appstore team identify any potential issues early on.
 Later, when you decide to publish your app to 100% of your users, your app won't need to undergo testing and approval again.
 When you do fully publish your app to all users, they will see the new description and images (and other details you might have changed).